-In most sales processes, where a company has established a need and begun looking for a solution to their problem, the executive will primarily be involved with the sales process at the beginning and end of it.
+In most sales processes, where a company has established a need and begun looking for a solution to its problem, the executive is likely to be involved with the sales process at the beginning and the end.
 After outlining goals for the project, they will pass it along to lower-level employees and only return to the project to approve a final sale.

-To get on an executive’s radar to get a meeting, you have a few options.
-One indirect way you can increase the chances of speaking with them is to optimize your web content.
-Specifically, ensure your content includes plenty of keywords a high-level manager might enter when searching for a solution to their problem.
-If your website ranks highly in search results, the executive or an employee who works closely with them may reach out to you directly, as opposed to you having to do the legwork necessary to get a meeting with them.
+First, by improving your online presence.
+Specifically, ensure your content includes plenty of keywords a high-level manager may enter when searching for a solution to their problem.
+If your website ranks highly in search results, the executive or an employee who works closely with them may reach out to you directly instead of you having to do the legwork to get a meeting with them.

 Along with bettering your keywords, you can create content that will interest them and raise your profile.
-Even if they don’t see your work, an employee might come across it and then refer you to the executive.
-At the very least, raising your profile in the target’s industry can give you some name recognition when you reach out.
+Even if they don’t see your work, an employee might come across it and refer you to the executives.
+At the very least, raising your online profile in the target industry can give you some name recognition when you reach out.

-Other, more direct, ways you can make contact can include social media and email.
+Other, more direct ways you can make contact are through social media and emails.
 Since their time is valuable, do your homework to find out what methods of communication they prefer.
-You can ask their personal assistant if you can’t find anything online.

-Don’t start your message to them asking for a meeting, as that can indicate you don’t respect their time.
-Instead, you need to demonstrate your value to the executive before they are even going to think of fitting you into their busy schedule.
+To score a meeting, you must demonstrate your value to the executive before they even consider fitting you into their busy schedule.

 Meeting With Executives Tips

+The first tip in meeting with the top executives is to reintroduce yourself.
 Due to C-level executives’ busy schedules, they may not remember who you are or why they agreed to meet with you.
-Don’t take it personally, and be proactive in letting them know who you are.
-You should tell them not only your name, but also the name of your company and the reason why you are speaking to them.
+Don’t take it personally; be proactive in letting them know who you are.
+You should tell them not only your name but also the name of your company and the reason why you are speaking to them.

 You can use this formula for an excellent introduction: “Hi, (executive’s name).
 This is (your name) from (your company).
 I’m calling/here to discuss (the reason for the meeting) today.”